 Some students with learning disabilities comprehend material better when they both see text and hear it spoken aloud.
 They benefit when videos are captioned.

-Employing UD principles in everything we do makes a user-friendly world for all of us.
-It creates an accessible environment, minimizing the need to alter it for individuals with special needs.
+Employing UD principles in everything we do makes an inclusive world for all of us.
+It creates an accessible environment, minimizing the need for accommodations to be made for specific individuals.

-Universal design strategies can be employed in designing specific campus services.
+Universal design strategies can be applied to specific instructional practices.
 Access the following sections of The Faculty Room to learn more:

 - Computer Labs

 - Design and Art

 - Group Work/Discussions